ninjaframework/ninja/ninja-core/src/site/markdown/documentation/basic_concepts/controllers.md

 router.GET().route("/user/{id}/{email}/userDashboard").with(AppController.class, "userDashboard");
 </pre>

-We can then get all variable parts of this url via the following method controller
+We can then get all variable parts of this URL via the following method controller
 definition:

 <pre class="prettyprint">